Distribution-Protocol/ERCProtocolDraft/README.md

 ## Motivation

-Most community-based relationships can be regarded as a structure with a community owner, and multiple tiers of community members.
+Most community-based relationships can be regarded as a social structure with a community owner, and multiple tiers of community members.
 Each tier has its own cost and benefit of joining.
 This can apply to the Profile-Follower relationship, Domain-Subdomain relationship, Creation-Collection relationship, Producer-Subscriber relationship, Dao-Member relationship, etc.

 This standard gives the interfaces for implementing such a tiered system.
 It empowers any ERC721 tokens with the ability to create editions of child tokens that give privileges at a cost.

 ## Specification
 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

 This standard consists of a Distributor Interface and a Validator Interface.
 The Distributor interface MUST be implemented by a [EIP-721](./eip-721.md) compliant contract that enables the minting of child tokens.
 This contract SHOULD enable any EIP-721 compliant parent token to create editions.
 The editions SHOULD consist of an address to a contract that implements the Validator Interface, which helps to validate the rules to mint the child token.
+It SHOULD also record the contract address and the tokenId of the parent token, and a set of permitted actions in the form of uint96 flags.
 An EIP-721-compliant contract MAY implement both the Distributor Interface and the Validator Interface, or implement only the Distributor Interface and use external contracts that implement the Validator Interface.

 ### The Distributor Interface